-On a Mountain Lion (OS X 10.8) machine or Mavericks (10.9) machine, the USB version of SimUText may be reported as "damaged" if your USB stick (flash drive) is formatted for a Windows file system.
+On a Mountain Lion (OS X 10.8) machine or Mavericks (10.9) machine (and later versions of OS X), the USB version of SimUText may be reported as "damaged" if your USB stick (flash drive) is formatted for a Windows file system.

 To run SimUText on newer Mac systems with the USB version, the USB device must be formatted for a file system other than FAT32, such as Mac-Journaled.